 Pontop Pike transmitter was opened in 1953 (though the date on the buildings at its base is 1955 ! ) to transmit BBC television on the "old" VHF 405 line system.
 Transmission of this signal finally ceased in 1985, though since 1966 Pontop had been broadcasting (in colour) on the UHF 625 line system.
 The mast is a cable stayed spaceframe with height (to the base of the transmitting arrays` shroud) of 134m, so the tip of the mast is probably another 20 or so metres above that, also see How High is High ?

 Base buildings at Pontop Pike.
-The date on the crest is 1955 though the mast began TV transmissions in 1953.
-Maybe it was something to do with the start of VHF/FM radio broadcasting which did begin in 1955.
+The date on the crest is 1955 though TV transmissions actually started, initially form a low power temporary transmitter 1953.

 Note the style of the structure, only marred by the security shutters and so forth needed to combat the moronic members of our society......